 Again, however, liquid fuel stoves may be a surprise competitor on group trips when you consider splitting up the gear between multiple people.
 It actually ends up taking up a pleasantly reasonable amount of space.

-It’s almost impossible to steer wrong with an MSR stove.
+It’s almost impossible to go wrong with an MSR stove.
 If you’re looking for a great product from a great manufacturer, look no further.

 Take your time and make sure to understand what type of stove is right for your uses before buying a new product!